rfg-modding/SyncFaction/README.md

 A lot of functionality is not implemented yet!

+* need a good UI solution for mod management: mods can have settings but it's unknown until they are downloaded and unpacked
 * version or build date in window header
 * button to report current state, collect log and probably list files/hashes
 * sanity check for state management, eg when resetting to vanilla